GPS (band): Window to the Soul

 About half of the material on Window to the Soul was originally written for Architect of Time.
 A November 2005 press release from Asia had mentioned "Written on the Wind", "I Believe in Yesterday" and "Since You've Been Gone" as song titles for the Asia album (to have been called Architect of Time) Payne, Govan and Schellen were recording with Downes before the split.
+The album cover features record executive John Kalodner in front of a television.